 The safety of our staff and customers is our top priority.
 We have been working hard to ensure that how we re-open is Covid-19 secure and helps to prevent the spread of the Coronavirus.

 We have introduced a number of safety measures to help our visitors feel safe whilst staying at Newton Grange Farm.
 We hope that they give you confidence to proceed with your existing booking or make a new booking.
-We are all learning and adapting to the new environment that the pandemic brings.

 - Each holiday cottage is fully self-contained with a separate entrance.